-The policies of the underlying land use designations in the Kettle Lake Drainage Area, generally limit new development.
+The uses permitted shall be those in the underlying land use designations in the Kettle Lake Drainage Area, generally limit new development.

 However, in addition to the policies of the underlying land use designations, where any new development involving a plan of subdivision is permitted, it shall require the submission of a comprehensive hydrogeological and surface water management study of the entire lake and catchment area in which the proposed development is located.
 These studies must satisfy the Town that the proposed development will have the potential to enhance the quality of the groundwater and surface water resource in the lake and catchment area.